 Learn all about how fast a rhino runs.

-9-12 km/h is usually the norm, while full charge “get out of the way” pace easily reaches speeds upwards of 40 km/h.
+What’s this mighty mammal’s running speed?
+9-12 km/h is usually the norm, while full charge “get out of the way” pace quickly reaches speeds of 40 km/h (25 mph).

-Rumour has it that a charging elephant can be stopped by throwing a big stone (or log) in front of the animal’s fore feet.
-I have never tried it and wouldn’t recommend you taking the risk though.
-An elephant charge is something you won’t forget and probably won’t survive!
+I have never tried it and wouldn’t recommend you take the risk.
+An elephant charge is something you won’t forget (and probably won’t survive).

 Learn more about how fast an elephant can run.

-NB: To put things into perspective, Usain Bolt (the fastest man alive ’til this day) runs at 37.57 kph (23 mph).
-In other words, Bolt would barely make it on this listing of Africa’s fastest animals.
+NB: To put things into perspective, Usain Bolt (the fastest man alive to this day) runs at 37.58 kph (23.35 mph).
+In other words, Bolt would barely match up against the entries on this list of Africa’s fastest animals.